micaswyers/HackbrightProject/README.md

 ##Scraping blogs with Blogscraper
 ######(blogspider.py in blogscraper/)

-The blogspider crawls the links for trending tags on [wordpress.com/tags](http://wordpress.com/tags/).
+The ScraPy-built blogspider crawls the links for trending tags on [wordpress.com/tags](http://wordpress.com/tags/).
 It then scrapes the links to recently posted blogs for each tag and saves them as a CSV file.

 ##Building a corpus and clustering
 ######(build_corpus.py, calculate_feature_vector.py, utilities.py)